theptrk/bitsofpython/lambda-function-basics.md

 # test drive
 # >>> (lambda a, b: a + b)(10, 20)
 # 30

+# you can assign lambdas to variables although most people will tell you that
+# you should use def instead - data science from scratch p18
+double = lambda x: 2 * x     # dont do this
+def double(x): return 2* x   # do this instead
 ```

 # map and filter with lambdas